HeyItzAine/Scrapex/README.md

 ## Tools & Technologies
 This project integrates various tools and technologies to facilitate data processing, model training, and deployment:

-- Web Scraping: BeautifulSoup, Selenium, Requests (for extracting titles from Google Scholar).
+- Web Scraping: Requests, BeautifulSoup (for extracting titles from Google Scholar).
 - Text Processing: NLTK (for tokenization, stopword removal, and text cleaning).
+- Machine Learning: Scikit-learn, Transformers, Torch (for text analysis and modeling).
+- Data Visualization: Matplotlib, WordCloud.

 ## Key Features
-- Automated web scraping of research titles from Google Scholar.
+- Automated web scraping of research titles from Google Scholar using Requests and BeautifulSoup.
 - Preprocessing pipeline for text cleaning and transformation.
+- Keyword-based research analysis.

 ## Future Features
 - Topic Modeling: